jchelly/VirgoDC/README.md

 #### Tests

 The parallel_sort module includes several tests, which can be run with
+pytest-mpi:

 ```
+cd VirgoDC/python
-mpirun -np 8 python3 -m mpi4py -c "import virgo.mpi.parallel_sort as ps ; ps.test()"
+mpirun -np 8 python3 -m pytest --with-mpi
 ```

-These tests rely on gathering all data to rank 0 for verification so their size is limited.
-A larger test of the parallel sort function can be run with
+A larger parallel sort test can be run with
 ```
-mpirun -np 16 python3 -m mpi4py -c "import virgo.mpi.parallel_sort as ps ; ps.large_parallel_sort_test(N)"
+mpirun -np 16 python3 -m mpi4py -c "import virgo.mpi.test_parallel_sort as tps ; tps.run_large_parallel_sort(N)"
 ```
 where N is the number of elements per rank to sort.
+This sorts an array of random integers and checks that the result is in order and contains the same number of instances of each value as the input.

 ### MPI I/O Functions